philiplinden/symbaroum-vault/People/Aroaleta.md

 [[Witches of Melima]] worship Aroaleta directly, and [[Girind]] is likely a direct descendant.

-Aroaleta is laid to rest in a sarcophagus in the [[Tunnels Beneath Lafarda's Tower|tunnels beneath Lafarda’s Tower]].
+Aroaleta is laid to rest in a sarcophagus in the [[Places/Ambria/Thistle Hold/Tunnels Beneath Lafarda's Tower|tunnels beneath Lafarda’s Tower]].

 ![[Pasted image 20230101185731.png]]